 Mom grumbled about not wanting to clean, but followed me into the guest room anyway.

-In addition to the usual crap, there were several other bags crowding the floor.
-Mom brings five or so bags to and from work, and tosses them in random spots when she gets home.
+In addition to the usual jumble, there were several other bags crowding the floor.
+Mom brings five bags to and from work, and tosses them around randomly when she gets home.

-I watched as she rummaged through everything, unearthing Tupperware, smashed newspaper clippings, various-SPF tinted moisturizer tubes, crumb-filled magazines, piles of scratch paper cut into random sizes, bobby pins, medical billing papers, crunchy Japanese broad beans, hairbrushes and library books featuring knitting tutorials, British writers and Taiwanese schoolteachers.
+I watched as she rummaged through everything, unearthing Tupperware, smashed newspaper clippings, various-SPF tinted moisturizer tubes, Sudoku fun time, crumb-filled magazines, piles of scratch paper cut into random sizes, bobby pins, medical billing papers, crunchy Japanese broad beans, hairbrushes, and library books featuring knitting tutorials, British writers and Taiwanese schoolteachers.